amitxv/PC-Tuning/docs/post-install.md

 - Typically, you have the option of performing scaling on the GPU or display.
 Native resolution does not require scaling thus results in the identity scaling mode being used.
 Furthermore, identity scaling renders most of the scaling options in the GPU control panel obsolete.
 If you are using a non-native resolution, there is an argument for favoring display scaling due to less GPU processing

-- Aim for an "actual" integer refresh rate (e.g. 60.00/240.00 not 59.94/239.76).
+- Aim for a ``actual`` integer refresh rate such as 60.00/240.00 not 59.94/239.76.
 Using the exact timing can help achieve this in [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)

 - There are many ways to achieve the same outcome regarding GPU and display scaling.
 See the table in the link below for example scenarios